Etymologies, meanings, and definitions of spiritual, religious, and philosophical words beginning with the letter S.

 See also: What are Sephiroth?

 (Hebrew) A word that comes from the Hebrew root Saraph meaning “to burn.”
 Seraphim literally means “the burning ones.”
+This word is used differently by various traditions.

 1. According to the Kabbalah, Seraphim is a being related to the sephirah Geburah.